-Hundreds bid final farewell to Russia’s Alexey Navalny, risking arrest
+Thousands bid final farewell to Russia’s Alexey Navalny, risking arrest

 Navalny’s body handed over by Russian authorities to his mother

 Loud chants of “Navalny, Navalny” rang out as the dissident’s coffin was carried out of a black hearse on arrival at the church in the Maryino district, the passage open despite the heavy police presence and antiriot police trucks.
-Navalny’s allies said thousands of people were in attendance.

 After a short service, pallbearers carried his coffin out for burial at the capital’s Borisovskoye cemetery.

-In video streamed from the Borisovskoye cemetery, Navalny’s mother Lyudmila and father Anatoly stooped over his open coffin to kiss him for the last time as a small group of musicians played.
+In video streamed from the cemetery, Navalny’s mother Lyudmila and father Anatoly stooped over his open coffin to kiss him for the last time as a small group of musicians played.

-Crossing themselves, mourners stepped forward to caress his face before a priest gently placed a white shroud over him and the coffin was closed.
+Crossing themselves, mourners stepped forward to caress his face before a priest gently placed a white shroud over him.
+The coffin was then closed and lowered into the ground.

 Navalny, President Vladimir Putin’s fiercest critic inside Russia, died at the age of 47 in an Arctic penal colony on February 16, sparking accusations from his supporters that he had been murdered.